-If your end goal looks something like an attic packed so tightly with boxes of photo albums and retired Christmas decorations that finding what you need is impossible, wikis are for you.
-If your end goal looks more like a well organized, curated, and easily searchable collection of relevant and current company knowledge, it might be time for a new solution.
+If you envision your company’s collection of internal knowledge as an attic packed so tightly with boxes of photo albums and retired Christmas decorations that finding what you need is impossible, business wiki software is for you.
+If your vision looks more like a house that Marie Kondo has recently organized, you may want to consider a different solution.

-The best knowledge sharing solutions empower content curation.
-Leaders can track who is viewing content, how much time they spend with the content, and who exactly is engaging with it.
-So, if there is a piece of content that has become stale or out-of-date, you can archive it and make room for something more useful.
+Knowledge sharing solutions, however, have the tools to prevent that.
+Company leaders can track who is viewing content and how much time they spend with the content.
+So, if there is a piece of content that isn’t helpful or has become stale or out-of-date, you can archive it and make room for something more useful.

 3. Sharing Content Is Nearly Impossible